katcherw/retirement-simulator/README.md

 ## Limitations

 The goal of this application is to get an idea of the big picture of a retirement plan.
-There is so much unceratainty about future returns and expenses, that it is futile to try to focus on the small details.
+There is so much unceratainty about future returns and expenses that it is futile to try to focus on the small details.
 In that spirit, this application simplified some assumptions.
 However, as the application evolves, these limitations may be removed in the future.